 There are several CFSP instruments which are regularly applied:

-As the member states’ supreme decision-making body, the European Council also determines strategic objectives and general guidelines for CFSP (cf. Article 26 of the Treaty on European Union).
-The European Council’s decisions are not legally, but “politically” binding the EU Member States.
-Implementation is the responsibility of the Foreign Affairs Council.
+As the member states’ supreme decision-making body, the European Council determines strategic objectives and general guidelines for CFSP (cf. Article 26 of the Treaty on European Union).
+The European Council’s decisions are not legally, but “politically” binding for the EU Member States.
+Implementation is the responsibility of the Council.

-The Foreign Affairs Council adopts legal acts in the form of Decisions of the Council, which establish actions to be undertaken by the EU (e.g. CSDP operations and missions) as well as positions to be adopted by the EU (e.g. imposing restrictive measures on a particular country). (cf. Article 25 of the Treaty on European Union)
+The Council adopts legal acts which establish actions to be undertaken by the EU (e.g. CSDP operations and missions) as well as positions to be adopted by the EU (e.g. imposing restrictive measures on a particular country). (cf. Article 25 of the Treaty on European Union).